PepScribe

 Unregulated online vendors selling these compounds operate outside the licensed compounding framework.
 Products from unregulated sources carry significant risks related to purity, sterility, accurate dosing, and undisclosed contaminants.
 PepScribe strongly advises against obtaining any peptide from unverified vendors.

-Talk to a clinician about what’s available today.
+Talk to a clinician about your goals.